EnesErduran/InStockBot_BestBuy/README.md

 ## Features
 - Refreshes link until "Add to Cart" button is available
-- Automate entire checkout process
+- Automated entire checkout process
 - Due to items over $200 requiring extra steps and information on checkout, the steps for automating those purchases differ.

 ## Prerequisites